tweag/topiary-opam/README.md

 This repository is made of the following building blocks:

 - `topiary/` is a [Git submodule] pointing to [Topiary's Git][topiary-github] at a certain commit (in general at a certain tag).
+The file `.gitmodules` declares the submodule to Git.

 - `Cargo.toml` and `Cargo.lock` define a Cargo workspace containing only Topiary.
 This allows working with Cargo to vendor dependencies without